CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 To complete the sign-up, we must retrieve and open this link.
 But how can we do that?

-Thankfully, Botasaurus comes to the rescue with its `TempMail` module.
+Thankfully, flute comes to the rescue with its `TempMail` module.

 TempMail module allows us to create a temporary email address and receive emails.